dockur/macos/readme.md

 > [!TIP]
 > This can also be used to resize an existing disk to a larger capacity without any data loss.
 >
-> However afterwards you will need to run the following two commands from the terminal in macOS:
+> However, afterwards you will need to run the following two commands from the terminal in macOS:
 >
 > `diskutil repairDisk disk2`
 >